singchia/go-mapper/README.md

 > curl -i -X DELETE http://localhost:1202/maps/map2/pers
 ```
 ## What is next
-Since **go-mapper** only supplies rest api, for the production environments of a distributed system, a node may be down before calling a **delete** rest api, and this scenario can be detected by a tcp connection or heartbeat packages, once connection interrupted, the data(maybe **p**) associated with the connection will be deleted, so a tcp implementation is within the plan.
+Since **go-mapper** only supplies rest api, for the production environments of a distributed system, a node may be down before calling a **delete** rest api.
+This scenario can be detected by a tcp connection or heartbeat packages, once connection interrupted, the data(maybe **p**) associated with the connection will be deleted, so a tcp implementation is within the plan.